Security Considerations

 Even though Navidrome comes with an embedded, full-featured HTTP server, you should seriously consider running it behind a reverse proxy (Ex: Caddy, Nginx, Traefik, Apache) for added security, including setting up SSL.
 There are tons of good resources on the web on how to properly setup a reverse proxy.

 When using Navidrome in such configuration, you may want to prevent Navidrome from listening to all IPs configured in your computer, and only listen to localhost.
-This can be achieved by setting the Address flag to localhost
+This can be achieved by setting the Address flag to localhost.

 Reverse proxy authentication